musl/the-kube/README.md

 - Improve the bootstrapping process so it's not 17 steps.
 - Get feedback from folks so this gets cooler, simpler, and more awesome.

+## Licensing
+I've included the MIT license for anything I wrote.
+For anything else, see the respective product it came from.
+None of this is for sale or intended to make a profit.
+If something is mis-licensed, let me know and I'll fix it.